 King's Schools Equestrian Centre

-BHS licensed, the centre is a self-contained yard consisting of eight stables, a tack room, feed/store area, indoor and outdoor tie up and wash areas, an office, and changing facilities.
+BHS licensed, the centre is a self-contained yard consisting of nine stables, a tack room, feed/store area, indoor and outdoor tie up and wash areas, an office, and changing facilities.
 Located within Netherclay Livery Centre, just fifteen minutes' drive from King's Hall, and five minutes from King's College, pupils have access to two outdoor arenas, a cross-country course, grazing and off-road hacking.
 The whole site sits within 74 acres, close to the Blackdown Hills.

 King's Schools Equestrian